jeremyaemmett/jeremyaemmett.github.io/quick_start_guide.md

 ## Running VU-MALM

-### Run _'main.py'_.
+### Run '_main.py_'.
-_main.py_ contains calls to every routine and contains the main computational time loop.
+_main.py_ contains calls to every routine and the main computational time loop.

-If much of the vertical domain contains subsaturated layers, either:
+If much of the vertical domain contains subsaturated layers, to preserve numerical stability, either:
   - Set 'adaptive_dt_flag = True' in _params.py_
   - Set 'dt' = {value <= 0.1/24.0 days}
-To avoid numerical instability (unrealistically high rate magnitudes, NaNs, and positive/negative ringing) Numerical stability can be further improved by increasing the 'diff_n_dt in _params.py_ (the number of diffusion sub-timesteps within the main computation timestep).
+Stability is further improved by increasing 'diff_n_dt in _params.py_ (the number of diffusion sub-timesteps within the main computation timestep).

 ## Automatic model tuning